spatiebot/ab-client/README.md

 The latest build of the browser client is hosted at https://spatiebot.github.io.

+# styling

+A lot of the assets and styling are configurable.

+- `/src/_less/styles/<stylename>/style.less` contains all CSS for the UI.
+- `/static/styles/<stylename>/*.png` are all images that are used for this style.
+- `/static/styles/<stylename>/constants.json` defines the colors that are used while drawing the game on the canvas.
+A new style can ignore the NO_BITMAPS colors: those are only used for the special bare-bones no-bitmap style.

 # building

 You'll need Node v12 or more, and the gulp-cli.